klustria/helidon-mp-ocivault-unittest/Practices.md

       import static method org.mockito.Mockito.doAnswer;
       ```
 10. Now we are ready to add another test method that would simulate get secrets.
-    1. Add a test that  retrieves `username` and `password` secretKeys using `SecretsResource.getSecret()` and asserting result to match corresponding value retrieved through `FakeSecretsData.getDecodedValue()`.
+    1. Add a test that  retrieves `username` and `password` secretKeys using `SecretsResource.getSecret()` and asserting result to match corresponding values retrieved through `FakeSecretsData.getDecodedValue()`.
 Copy below code snippet and place it after `testCreateSecret()` method:
        ```java
        @Test
        void testGetUsernameAndPassword() {